tpaschalis/tpaschalis.github.io/now.md

 This is a [now](https://nownownow.com/about) page, inspired by [Derek Sivers](https://sivers.org/nowff).

-It's a simple page, serving as a publiv declaration of priorities, helping me keep focus on what's important for me right now.
+It's a simple page, serving as a public declaration of priorities, helping me keep focus on what's important for me right now.

 You can browse some great now pages and blogs from [nownownow.com](https://nownownow.com/)